Dooque/aoe2-de-in-game-rating-overlay/README.md

 ![](./res/picture3.png)
 ![](./res/picture4.png)

 Also it is possible to minimize the window.
-Right click con the window and click on "Minimize".
+Right click on the window and click on "Minimize".

 The position of the minimized window is independent of the maximized window, so for example, in between games you can put the minimize window in a position where it does not collide with the game's menu.